Physical Therapy Assistant

 The Physical Therapy Assistant diploma program at NorQuest College has been accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP), in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists.
 The status of accreditation was granted to the program on April 30, 2018 for the period until April 30, 2024.

-The program includes two six-week full-time practicums in physical therapy settings.
+This program includes two practicums totalling 480 hours in physical therapy settings.